Friday, December 14, 2012

 Sorry about the grainy photos--my kitchen is poorly lit!

 NOTES: If you desire pourable or dip-able ganache, simply use before refrigeration.
-The ganache thickens the longer you let it sit, in or out of the refrigerator. it.
+The ganache thickens the longer you let it sit, in or out of the refrigerator.

-6 comments:
+59 comments:

 1. I can't imagine Christmas without gingerbread.
 Unfortunately gingerbread wouldn't go that well with this gorgeous ganache :)